 Danielle Engelman

-As Director of Programs, Danielle continues to develop public programming and large scale events for Long Now.
-Amongst others, she produced Brian Eno’s 77 Million Paintings, Jem Finer’s Longplayer, Misha Glouberman's Terrible Noises for Beautiful People at Ann Hamilton's tower at the Oliver Ranch, the Mechanicrawl, the annual Lost Landscapes of San Francisco with Rick Prelinger and Alicia Eggert's This Present Moment installation in San Francisco_._
+During her tenure as Director of Programs, Danielle expanded the membership initiative, amplified the reach of Long Now Talks, and developed engaging public programming for the organization.
+In collaboration with talented colleagues, she produced Brian Eno's 77 Million Paintings, Jem Finer's Longplayer, Misha Glouberman's Terrible Noises for Beautiful People at Ann Hamilton's tower at the Oliver Ranch, the Mechanicrawl, the annual Lost Landscapes of San Francisco with Rick Prelinger, and Alicia Eggert's This Present Moment installation in San Francisco.
+Danielle studied Ancient Near Eastern Art and Architecture at U.C.
+Berkeley and remains an enthusiastic lifelong resident of the San Francisco Bay Area.

 Long Now Ideas from Danielle